The Progress of Medicine and Science

 Inconvenient discoveries could always be incorporated into the religious scheme of things in one way or another.
 When the existence of bacteria was established, true believers knowing for a fact that sin was the cause of illness deduced that bacteria must be the result of illness, rather than the cause of it.
 This is what millions of Christian Scientists believe today.

 That medical cures could be effected only by supernatural means was still accepted by the faithful.
 The correct procedure was to use holy relics, to undergo penance, to pray or to fast.
 As late as 1853 the Presbytery of Edinburgh petitioned Queen Victoria for a nationwide fast against a cholera epidemic.
-For centuries cleanliness had been considered a sin; it had been a Christian's duty to accept God's natural filth except in exceptional circumstances.
+For centuries cleanliness had been considered a sin; it had been a Christian's duty to accept God's natural filth except in exceptional circumstances12.
 Ideas started to change in the wake of medical science.
 Now, as John Wesley put it, cleanliness was next to godliness.
 By Victorian times baths were acceptable for all.

 The battle was far from over.
 Christian leaders were still denying medical help to those who needed it.
 Leo XII (pope 1823-1829) forbade vaccination during a smallpox epidemic because it was "against the natural law".
 This undoubtedly increased mortality, particularly among the Jews that the Pope had confined to a cramped ghetto.
 Another favourite Christian idea was that all manner of illness was caused by sinful sex.
-Coitus interruptus was said to cause nervous disorders and pelvic complaints in women*.
+Coitus interruptus was said to cause nervous disorders and pelvic complaints in women13.
 Masturbation caused all manner of problems.
-In addition to those mentioned already (see page 483), it caused gastric disorders, vomiting, coughing, hoarseness, palsy, lethargy, pallor, emaciation, facial cysts, amnesia, dementia, paralysis, fever, palpitations, headaches, dizziness, tremors, cramps, chest pain, abdominal pain and kidney problems*.
+In addition to those mentioned already (see page 483), it caused gastric disorders, vomiting, coughing, hoarseness, palsy, lethargy, pallor, emaciation, facial cysts, amnesia, dementia, paralysis, fever, palpitations, headaches, dizziness, tremors, cramps, chest pain, abdominal pain and kidney problems14.
 It also caused suicides.
-In 1758 Dr Simon Tissot of Lausanne had published Onania in which he claimed that masturbation caused the brain to desiccate so that it could be heard rattling around in the skull.
+In 1758 DR Simon Tissot of Lausanne had published Onania in which he claimed that masturbation caused the brain to desiccate so that it could be heard rattling around in the skull.
 The book was a best seller through Christian Europe, the last edition appearing in 1905.
 One can so easily imagine generations of Christian schoolmasters, shaking children's heads for evidence of sin, while taking care not to shake their own.
 Such teachings are the most extreme nonsense, with no scientific foundation at all.
 They contrast starkly not only with modern ideas but also with ancient ones.
 Galen had suggested that both sexual intercourse and masturbation were healthy practices, an idea adopted by the Muslim philosopher Avicenna (died 1037).
 Johann von Wesel, a priest who studied and advocated these ideas, was convicted of heresy at Mainz in 1479 by an Inquisitor, and died two years later under sentence of imprisonment for life.

 Gynaecology, practised only by men in the nineteenth century, suffered especially badly from the ignorance fostered by the Church.
 Hysteria was believed to be caused by ambulatory wombs, and could thus be suffered only by women.
 The only evidence for this was the word's etymology.
 It followed that hysteria could be cured by preventing the womb from misbehaving, for example by operating to remove the ovaries.
 Women's bodies were still mysterious and presented plenty of scope for original research.
 J. Marion Finns perfected techniques of vaginal surgery on black slave women.
 Surgeons like Isaac Baker Brown treated women for unlikely complaints like gyromania.
 Any woman displaying "a morbid desire to spin round and round, her waist encircled by a male arm" stood to be diagnosed as suffering from gyromania.
 Such women, who sound to modern ears to have been no more afflicted than any keen dancer, were treated surgically by cutting into the muscles of their calves and buttocks.
-Baker Brown also practised clitorectomies — that favourite treatment advocated by Christians opposed to the sin of female masturbation*.
+Baker Brown also practised clitorectomies — that favourite treatment advocated by Christians opposed to the sin of female masturbation15.

 The Church had no problem with surgical techniques to keep women's sexuality in check, but they were vocal in opposing real medical advances, for example in anaesthesia.
 Anaesthesia was prohibited on the grounds that if God meant us to suffer, then we must accept the suffering, and not seek to ameliorate it.
 In 1847 the Edinburgh obstetrician Sir James Simpson managed to introduce the use of chloroform in Scotland, despite opposition from the Churches.
 A few years later, in 1853, Queen Victoria and her physician John Snow were much criticised for defying the Queen's religious advisers by using chloroform during her confinement for her seventh child, Prince Leopold.
 As theologians pointed out, God had expressed His view on the matter to Eve in no uncertain terms :